opencybersecurityalliance/stix-shifter/OVERVIEW.md

 Please read our [guidelines for contributing](CONTRIBUTING.md).

-## Guide for creating new adapters
+## Guide for creating new connectors

-If you want to create a new adapter for STIX-shifter, see the [developer guide](adapter-guide/develop-stix-adapter.md)
+If you want to create a new connector for STIX-shifter, see the [developer guide](adapter-guide/develop-stix-adapter.md)

 ## Licensing

-Copyright 2019 IBM

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.